 As far as California is concerned, it is formally defined as the electronic transmission or notification of documents to relevant parties.
 While eService is commonly associated with courts that have adopted electronic filing (eFiling) systems, its availability extends beyond these jurisdictions.

 In fact, California’s civil procedure rules allow for eService in any court across the state, regardless of whether eFiling is in place.

 What is electronic service (eService)?

-eService is defined in California as “service of a document, on a party or other person, by electronic transmission or electronic notification.”
-The state’s civil procedure rules provide that eService is available in any case, in any court in the state and not just in eFiling courts as is popularly believed.
-There are two circumstances where eService is available.
+eService is officially defined in California as the “service of a document, on a party or other person, by electronic transmission or electronic notification.”

 - Second, and less well known, is that eService is available in any court in the state, regardless of whether they’ve implemented eFiling.
 Parties may eServe documents that may otherwise be served by mail, express mail, overnight delivery, or fax so long as the parties indicate their consent to be eServed in a filing to the court (there’s a simple form — form EFS-005 — on the judicial council website).